-It was a very important parameter of reservoir absolute permeability in reservoir evaluating and production predicting for log analysts.
-So, acquiring reservoir absolute permeability information of target intervals was important for the field development planners, especially in tight sandstone gas zones, but it was also a challenge.
-At present, many methods had been proposed and many models & formulas had been established between rock porosity and permeability from core samples to calculate reservoir absolute permeability from well log data, but they were all simply correlation between limited core porosity and permeability, didn’t have wide applicability, especially in tight sandstone gas zones because of the poor correlation (saw figure 1).
-From figure 1 we could see clearly that the overwhelming majority of core samples’ permeability was lower than 1.0×10-3 μm2 only a little were higher because they came from the thin sand with high porosity and high permeability.
+At present, many methods have been proposed.
+Many models & formulas have been established between rock porosity and permeability from core samples to calculate reservoir absolute permeability from well log data.
+Still, they were all simply correlations between limited core porosity and permeability and didn’t have wide applicability, especially in tight sandstone gas zones, because of the poor correlation (see Figure 1).
+From Figure 1, we can see clearly that the overwhelming majority of core samples’ permeability was lower than 1.0×10-3 μm2.
+They were only slightly higher because they came from the thin sand with high porosity and permeability.

 In the same time, the relationships between rock porosity and permeability were different in different wells.
 In this condition, it was difficult to establish only a model and use it in whole wells.
-Maybe this problem could be resolved by partition scale division methods, such as establishing different relationships in different zones, but this would make the well logging engineers spend too much time in calculating continual reservoir permeability, which was not suitable.
-To resolve all these problems, two methods were proposed to calculate reservoir permeability consecutively by integrating NMR imaging log and capillary pressure data, and their applicability was compared.
-At last, the Swanson parameter model was recommended to be used.
-The practical application had illustrated that the Swanson parameter model was usable not only in tight sandstone gas zones but also in conventional formation with high absolute permeability.
+Maybe this problem could be resolved by partition scale division methods, such as establishing different relationships in different zones.
+However, this would make the well-logging engineers spend too much time calculating continual reservoir permeability, which was unsuitable.

 Definition: